Originally posted on 1/6/19 on Zoot580.blogspot.com.

 Many beliefs and practices in Africa are similar to those around the world, simply existing in different forms.
 One particular problem is that film and media ONLY report/illustrate danger and suffering.
 This is all you see.
 This is what’s emphasized.
-I sit at home and see an infomercial with a young African child, eyes – yellow from jaundice or other conditions, skin – dried and broken from a lack of medical treatment, cracked lips, half naked, with flies buzzing around and on him.
+I sit at home and see an infomercial with a young African child, eyes – yellow from jaundice or other conditions, skin – dried and broken from a lack of proper medical attention, cracked lips from dehydration, half naked, with flies buzzing around and on him.
 They go untouched because he’s too weak to do anything about it.
 Remember former actress Sally Struthers, spokesperson of the ChildFund campaign?
 She led many to believe that the entire continent was comprised of nothing BUT this.

 Yes, these children do indeed need help, as do many in various countries in Africa.
 We get the pitch and send money, feeling good about ourselves because we’ve “done our part” to help that poor, starving continent.
 Writing a check is enough.
 We can sleep at night.
 We did “what Jesus would have done”.
 Sigh…

 But we won’t DARE take a trip to see it.
 We’re afraid to visit, because we think 100-foot apes, giant alligators and bullet impervious lions are waiting around every corner, if the area isn’t already heavily populated with guerilla warfare or mutated insects looking to infect us with diseases.
 Let us not forget: this is where the supposed “green monkey” resided that created patient zero for the Human Immunodeficiency Virus (HIV) that causes Acquired Immune Deficiency syndrome (AIDS).
 Jesus.